Cost of Living in the United States: A Complete Guide to Planning Your Finances

 Transportation

-Transportation is also a considerable expense.
+Transportation is also a significant expense.
 If you live in a city with good public transportation, such as New York or Chicago, you could spend around $100 to $150 a month on a transit card.
 If you prefer to drive, you should consider the cost of the car, insurance, gas and maintenance, which can easily add up to more than $500 a month.

 Health Care